wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 It turns out that, in practice, this is harder than it sounds.

-Many who read this post (and let’s be honest, get this far) will know that behind a simple hashtag is so much more.
-The transformation that so many of us were and are a part of has been technically, operationally, and emotionally difficult.
+Many who read this post (and let’s be honest, few will get here) will know that behind a simple hashtag is so much more.
+The transformation that so many of us were and are a part of has been technically, operationally, and emotionally challenging.
 But I believe taking on these hard things is not only important but a responsibility.
-There’s more work to do, but this past year has seen so many important and bold changes, and I have a lot of confidence in the broader team to continue this transformation.
+There’s more work to do, but this past year has seen so many consequential changes and I have a lot of confidence in the team to continue this transformation.

 ### Can We Finally Wrap This Up?

 I really hope you all forgive me for taking so much time to reflect on the last five years.
 I’m a bit shocked by how much I had to say so far, and yet, there’s so much more.
-When you reflect on five years, there’s just so much.

 - **Next Generation Sandboxes**: Rohit Mehta and the entire CRM infra team who helped make this possible — Subho Chatterjee, Nat Wyatt, Robert Frankus, and Rajkumar Irudayaraj — are heroes.
 The underlying technology that makes these instant copies and clones possible is so mind blowing.
 - **Unlocked and Managed 2GPs**: I had no idea what a journey it would be to reinvent packaging on the platform.
 2GPs are the future, without a doubt.
 But getting there has been so hard.
 And this is one of the reasons I have so much respect and admiration for Dileep Burki, who has continued to advance the cause for as long as I’ve been at Salesforce.
 I know we’ve said this many times, but we really are on the precipice of the promise 2GPs bring to Salesforce.